Keck Telescope Space Craft ® SCIENCE KIT

 Your Keck Telescope Space Craft ® SCIENCE KIT is a precision laser-cut, lithographed, and metal-foil stamped set of parts, that will allow you to create a handsome and accurate scale model of one of the world's most advanced astronomical instruments.
 Indeed, the twin Keck Telescopes in Hawaii are the first of their kind, using computer control to generate the parabolic shape of an arbitrarily large segmented primary optical mirror.
 Until Keck, a telescope's aperture was limited by the physical constraints of a single glass casting.

 Your model, whose design was kindly reviewed and approved by the Keck Observatory staff in 1995, illustrates the Keck Telescope's historic breakthrough design that is now being carried forward into larger and larger telescope designs worldwide.

 The Keck Telescope's design and construction were tremendous feats of science and groundbreaking engineering.
 And assembling your model, while not quite as difficult as designing and constructing a ground-breaking telescope, will take some time and care.
 Just because your model is made of paper, and just because it was inexpensive, doesn't mean your results won't be truly extraordinary.

 We hope you'll enjoy the unique experience that is before you.

 (A) CONSIDER 3D PRINTING

-If you have access to a 3D Printer, be sure to review SCI's offering of 3D Print Files.
-Selected components for some Space Craft ® SCIENCE KITs are now available as .STL files for you to download either free of charge or for a nominal charge.
+Be sure to review SCI's offering of 3D Print Files, even if you don't have access to a 3D printer.
+Selected components for some Space Craft ® SCIENCE KITs are now available as .STL files for you to download either free of charge, or for a nominal charge.
 Once you have the .stl file, it's very easy to send it to any of a number of professional 3D-print companies, who will then send your component to you in a box after they print it.